lell/ezprepro2/README.md

 Each shell command will batch out jobs on _SLURM_, and then block until the jobs end.
 After running each shell command, you must examine the error and output logs of the jobs.
 For the shell command `./X10.sh`, the logs will be in `ezprepro/logs/X10/*`.
 Here `X` is the letter of the shell command that was run.
 If the error logs or output logs indicate a problem, fix the problem before proceeding.
 Errors may indicate incorrect settings in `ezprepro/bin/global.sh`, or [oom-killer](https://www.kernel.org/doc/gorman/html/understand/understand016.html) events or [walltime](https://slurm.schedmd.com/resource_limits.html)-exceeded events.

+- For `./E10.sh`, the call to the _plink_ software is intended to produce an error message.
+In addition to this error message, a file `merged-merge.missnp` containing multiallelic SNPs should also be created.
+If this file is correct, then the error messages in the log files for `./E10.sh` do not need to be further resolved.

+- For `./I10.sh`, the batched job must run in an environment with a recent version of _R_ and the _R_ package _igraph_ available.
+On some high performance computers, this may be done by using the `module load R` command (as is done in line 16 of `./I10.sh`), after running `install.packages('igraph')` once in the environment loaded by `module load R.

-Note that not all of the software used in this pipeline can operate with set RAM limits, so if RAM usage exceeds the default limits on _SLURM_, you may need to modify the shell commands to specify limits.
-These modifications (to `*10.sh`) may be system-specific, providing names for projects, queues, or numbers for nodes.
+Note that not all of the software used in this pipeline can operate with set RAM limits.
+So, if RAM usage exceeds the default limits on _SLURM_, you may need to modify the _SLURM_ flags in the shell commands to specify limits.
+These modifications (to `*10.sh`) may be system-specific: providing names for projects, queues, or numbers for nodes.
 In general, modifying the _SLURM_ limits can be done by modifying the lines in each of the `*10.sh` scripts before each occurrence of the following echo command:

 ```
 echo "T1=\$(date \"+%s\");" >> $file